Reviews You Can Rely On

 Support

-AnkerMake is somewhat new to the 3D printer market; the brand was born in 2020 as a division of the larger Chinese electronics device maker Anker Innovations, and their first 3D printer product launched in 2022.
-We admit we were skeptical of their customer support after reading about some poor experiences online in the beginning, but they've seemed to largely have turned a new page; our personal experiences with them have been good to great.
+AnkerMake is somewhat new to the 3D printer market.
+The brand was born in 2020 as a division of the Chinese electronics device maker Anker Innovations, and its first 3D printer launched in 2022.
+We were skeptical of their customer support after reading about some poor experiences online in the beginning, but they've seemed to have turned a new page.
+Our personal experiences with them have been great.

 ankermake m5c - the manual was easy to follow and helpful, but was not the only type...